-The Applied Radar Science group provided funding to Prosensing Inc. to refurbish, upgrade and test the KASPR and has agreed with Prosensing on a long-term service and loan agreement.
-The KASPR was installed in a secured area in the South P Lot that was recently established using funds from the Stony Brook University Provost’s Office.
+The Radar Science group provided funding to Prosensing Inc. to refurbish, upgrade and test the KASPR and has agreed with Prosensing on a long-term service and loan agreement.
+The KASPR was installed in a secured area in the South P Parking Lot on South Campus of Stony Brook University that was recently established using funds from the Stony Brook University Provost’s Office.

-The radar facility in the South P Lot will host and support the operation of several radars, lidars and other remote sensors that arrived at Stony Brook University and Brookhaven National Laboratory in the spring and summer of 2017.
+The radar observatory will host and support the operation of several radars, lidars and other remote sensors that arrived at Stony Brook University and Brookhaven National Laboratory in the spring and summer of 2017.

 In conjunction with the S-band NEXRAD WSR-88D radars surrounding Stony Brook University (e.g., KOKX at Upton, NY, and KDIX at Philadelphia, PA), it will provide unique datasets of multi-wavelength, polarimetric variables, and Doppler spectra to observe winter storms over the Northeastern United States.

 The influx of the radar systems combined with the recently expanded expertise in radar meteorology at SoMAS will set SBU as a leader in millimeter-wavelength and phased-array radar applications and education.
 The proposed facility is highly portable and is suitable for deployment in remote land and marine locations.
 The facility can be deployed on SoMAS marine vessels for the study of clouds over the coast of Long Island and it can also be deployed in large field experiments.